 One-off registration is necessary before making a delivery.

-There are currently three methods for submitting online publications.
-Submission via web form and two automatic submission methods.
+There are currently three methods for submitting online publications: Submission via web form and two automatic submission methods - harvesting and hotfolder.
+Metadata needs to be submitted alongside the objects themselves in both automatic submission procedures.

-Delivery of monograph online publications via the web form
+1. Delivery of online publications via the web form

-Full instructions on the delivery of monograph online publications, university dissertations and theses and sheet music via the web form (PDF, 824KB, Not barrier-free file.) (available only in German)
+Full instructions on the delivery of monograph online publications, university dissertations and theses and sheet music via the web form (PDF, 749KB, Not barrier-free file.) (available only in German)

-Delivery of monograph online publications using automatic delivery methods
+2. Delivery of online publications using automatic delivery methods

 In the case of automatic delivery (OAI harvesting), the submitter identifies a repository from which the German National Library can automatically obtain information on any new publications.
 This is effected using a technical protocol which describes the exact procedure and which must be implemented by both parties - a harvesting protocol, e. g.
 OAI-PMH (Open Archives Initiative Protocol for Metadata Harvesting).
 All the metadata necessary for processing can be retrieved via an interface.
 Manual interaction between the submitter and the German National Library is no longer required for this.
 OAI-PMH based on HTTP, i. e. all security mechanisms which support the HTTP can be used to secure the transmitted information against security breaches.
 Further information can be obtained in the following introduction: